The Haj{\l}asz capacity density condition is self-improving: Necessary and sufficient geometrical conditions

 where $C=C(\beta,p,\eta,c_\mu)$.
 We remark that the scale $20r$ of the Hausdorff content in the left-hand side comes from the fact that radii of the covering balls $5B_{x_k}$ for $F$ are bounded by $20r$.
 The desired inequality follows by taking infimum over all functions $g\in\mathcal{D}_H^{\beta}(u)$ and then over all functions $u$ as above. \end{proof}

 The following theorem gives an upper bound for the upper Assouad codimension for sets satisfying a capacity density condition.
-We emphasize the strict inequality $\ucodima(E)<\beta p$ and completeness in the assumptions below.
+We emphasize the strict inequality $\ucodima(E)<\beta p$, completeness and connectedness in the assumptions below.